KuochengWang/PhD/Postprocess/README.md

 Use generate_scenario.py to generate the scenario, use “abaqus python readODB.py distance” and “abaqus python readODB.py weight” to read the displacement and distance.
 Use calculateerror.m to find surface distance.
 Use excel to plot distance.
-Run Unity for prediction, run calculateerror.m to calculate error, use excel to plot
+Run Unity for prediction, run calculateerror.m to calculate error, use excel to plot.
+Another way is instead of generating plot in Excel, generate in python.
+This actually gives a better looking result.